Realityloop/k8sLab/README.md

 ## Running

-Once every is install, simply run the following command to start the services:
+Once everything is installed, simply run the following command to start the
+services:

 > `make up`

+Remember to stop the services once you are done with the following command:

+> `make down`